 Heather Villanueva has over 10 years of experience in multi-ethnic coalition building and community organizing.
 She began her career at the Minority Executive Directors Coalition as the Business Manager.
 She was then hired at SEIU 775 as an organizer where she gained a breadth of experience in grassroots and grasstops coalition building, legislative advocacy, civic engagement, organizational development, and language access work.
 Among her accomplishments are establishing the four-time award-winning Racial Equity Team and serving on several boards and commissions including the King County Civil Rights Commission, Ingersoll Gender Center, The City of Seattle Immigrant Voting Task force, and the International Examiner.

-Colin is More Equitable Democracy.
-His responsibilities include co-developing and advising on the creation of reform proposals, helping build coalitions led by traditionally underrepresented communities, maintaining relationships with strategic partners, and turning proposals and shared visions into actions.
+Colin is the Policy Director of More Equitable Democracy.
+His responsibilities include co-developing and advising on the creation of reform proposals, helping build coalitions led by traditionally underrepresented communities, and developing and maintaining relationships with strategic partners.
 Colin is also a co-founder of FairVote Washington, a Washington State organization dedicated to advancing proportional representation, and previously worked in political fundraising for Senator Maria Cantwell, in grassroots lobbying on progressive tax reform for All In for Washington, in candidate campaigns for the Washington State Democrats and the Bernie 2016 Presidential Campaign, and in issue-advocacy for the Washington Alliance for Gun Responsibility.
-He holds an Executive Masters of Public Administration from the Evans School of Public Policy & Governance and a Bachelors of Arts from the University of Washington in Law, Societies, and Justice, and Psychology.
+He holds an Executive Masters of Public Administration from the Evans School of Public Policy & Governance and a Bachelors of Arts from the University of Washington in Law, Societies, & Justice, and Psychology.